JX-Master/LunaSDK-Docs/docs/manual/basics/strings.md

 # Strings

 Strings are sequences of characters represented by `c8`, `c16` and `c32`, terminated by a null terminator (`\0`).
-Luna SDK provides various string types and libraries, they will be discuessed in this section.
+Luna SDK provides various string types and libraries, they will be discussed in this section.

 ## String types